About Our Lady of the Lake University

 We are proud of our rich legacy of Mexican American culture and activism, which goes back to our earliest days.
 In 1968, OLLU hosted the first U.S. Commission on Civil Rights Hearing on Mexican Americans in the Southwest.

-The university has grown to five main schools: College of Arts and Sciences, School of Business and Leadership, College of Professional Studies, the Worden School of Social Service, and the Woolfolk School of Communication Sciences and Disorders.
+The university has grown to six main schools: College of Arts and Sciences, School of Business and Leadership, College of Professional Studies, Salazar-Escobedo School of Mass Communication and Theater, the Worden School of Social Service, and the Woolfolk School of Communication Sciences and Disorders.
 While OLLU’s main campus is in San Antonio, students may also attend courses in Houston and the Rio Grande Valley, and across the U.S. via OLLU’s online programs.

 - U.S. News & World Report, 2022 Best Colleges

 - Diverse: Issues in Higher Education magazine, October 2021

 - U.S. News & World Report, 2021 20 Colleges with the Most Hispanic Students